 What is Online Learning?

 Asynchronous online learning is an educational delivery method that takes place when the students and instructor are not physically in the same place and course lectures are not confined to the same time each week.
+This is not to be confused with a correspondence course in which students have up to a year to complete assignments on their own time.
 Rather, students listen to a recorded lecture during the week at a time that is convenient for them and complete assignments by a specified due date.
 Online courses, like traditional face-to-face courses, have a syllabus, required textbooks, weekly assignments, projects, papers and tests.

 It is important to remember, that although online classes may be more accommodating to a student’s schedule, the content, performance expectations and workload are the same for an online class as in a face-to-face class.
 In order to be successful in an online learning environment, students must have a high level of self-motivation and self-discipline, and be keenly aware of the course schedule of readings and assignment due dates as they are expected to be self-directed learners.